" Easy Vegan Recipes for Beginners Using Simple Ingredients "

 Vegetable Options

 Feel free to substitute the vegetables with whatever is available to you.
-Sweet potato, broccoli, snap peas, and zucchini all work.
+Sweet potato, broccoli, snap peas, and zucchini all work beautifully in this red curry base.

 Make sure the vegetables are roughly the same size so that they cook consistently.